nlpie-research/Compact-Biomedical-Transformers/README.md

 logsPath = "qa_logs/"
 ```

-Next, load the tokenizer and the train and test datasets as shown below:
+Next, load the tokeniser and the train and test datasets:

 ```python
 tokenizer = ts.AutoTokenizer.from_pretrained(tokenizerPath)